On Air Now

-So we decided to take him in hand and introduce him to some of the greatest music ever written.
+We decided to kidnap him* and introduce him to the greatest, biggest, grandest and most epic classical music ever written.

+“I'm hearing Star Wars, I'm hearing lightsabers,” said Ryan, enthused by Verdi’s dramatic vocal lines.
 “This is real head-liner stuff, isn’t it?
-Pyramid stage status.”
+Pyramid stage level.”

-“This sounds like someone has had a TERRIBLE day at work”
+“This sounds like someone has had a TERRIBLE day at work.”
+Good start.

 And no listening test is complete without…